 2. to allow the faithful to bless themselves with holy water as they enter the church.

 1172.
 Why does the church as a building have an eschatological significance?
-(CCC 1186) The church as a building has an eschatological significance, because:
+(CCC 1186)

 1. the threshold symbolizes passing from the world of sin to the world of new Life